eisengrind/docker-altv-server/README.md

 This is why we provide specific tags.
 Those kind of tags do explicitly not lead to a caching problem, because specific tags are not meant to be, once they are published, changed.

 **tl;dr Keep in mind that you should always specify a specific tag in a Dockerfile.**

+### Note on Docker image security

+Since this images inherits from the `debian:buster-slim` image, we schedule nightly builds every 24 hours to reduce security invulnerabilities.

+We highly recommend to update the altv-server image as frequent as possible.

+Keep in mind that, because of the frequent updates, we overwrite the image tags `release`, `dev`, `rc` aswell as their build versions.

+To use a specific image, we recommend using their Sha-256 digest hash as an image selector.

 ## License